 You own your tracked time.
 Whether you need it for a client report, your accountant, payroll, or your own analysis, you want it out of the app in a format the rest of your tooling reads.
 Excel and CSV cover both ends of that range.
 Both are on every plan in Timesheet, including the free Basic.

-This post walks through the configuration that makes exports actually useful: picking the right fields, saving templates, adding formula columns, and emailing or scheduling the result.
+This post walks through the configuration that makes exports actually useful: picking the right fields, saving templates, adding formula columns, and emailing the result.

 The Two Formats